-- (a) any pending legal action or proceeding in respect of any debt shall be deemed to have been stayed; - b) the creditors shall not initiate any legal action or legal proceedings in respect of any debt; and - c) the debtor shall not transfer, alienate, encumber or dispose of any of the assets or his legal right or beneficial interest therein;
+- (a) any pending legal action or proceeding in respect of any debt shall be deemed to have been stayed; - (b) the creditors shall not initiate any legal action or legal proceedings in respect of any debt; and - (c) the debtor shall not transfer, alienate, encumber or dispose of any of the assets or his legal right or beneficial interest therein;

-Where an order admitting the application for initiating insolvency resolution process under Section 96 of the Code has been made in relation to a firm, the moratorium shall operate against all the partners of the firm.
-The provisions of this Section shall not apply to such transactions as may be notified by the Central Government in consultation with any financial sector regulator.
+Moratorium to operate against all partners of firm - Sub-section (3) provides that where an order admitting the application under section 96 has been made in relation to a firm, the moratorium under sub-section (1) shall operate against all the partners of the firm.

+Exclusion of certain transactions - According to sub-section (4) of section 101, the provisions of this section shall not apply to such transactions as may be notified by the Central Government in consultation with any financial sector regulator.